Boyup Brook, Western Australia: Sport

 In cricket, Boyup Brook currently participates in the Warren Blackwood Association, having competed in the now disbanded Donnybrook Blackwood Cricket association.
 They have won five premierships, in 2001, 2006, 2008, 2012 and 2013.

 The Boyup Roos football team participates in the Lower South West Football League.
-The Roos have won three premierships, in 1981, 2012 and 2022.
+The Roos have won four premierships, in 1981, 2012, 2022 and 2024.
 The tennis and netball clubs run both juniors and seniors.
-The hockey club has their own junior club, as well as a ladies team that participates in the Bunbury competition.
+The hockey club has its own junior club, as well as a ladies team that participates in the Bunbury competition.
 Golf is played during the winter weeks.